-There are two StyleBook groups in Citrix Application Delivery Management (ADM).
+There are two StyleBook groups in Citrix ADM.
 They are the default StyleBooks and the custom StyleBooks.
 Whether it is a default or custom, a StyleBook is either a public or a private StyleBook.
 In Citrix ADM, you can view all the StyleBooks that are present in the system, regardless of their type or visibility status.
 You can also view a graphical display of how StyleBooks are connected with each other.

 This document explains the different types of StyleBooks.
 Also, it explains the following actions that you can perform on the StyleBooks from Citrix ADM:

 - Download a custom StyleBook and make modifications, or create a StyleBook based on an existing one.

 - Delete a custom StyleBook from Citrix ADM.